slowernews/wisdom-tldr/README.md

 3 general advices:<br>
 *'The root of our problems is our inability to let go.' -- Leo Babauta*<br>
 *'Avoiding conflict will not keep peace, will rot it.'*<br>
-*'The dose makes the poison'*<br>
+*'Life is a balancing act.'*<br>
-One practical advice: *'have more than one child.'*<br>
+One practical advice: *'Have more than one child.'*<br>
-One last advice (specially for shy people): *'aim at relying on your network and not at being self-sufficient.'*
+One last advice (specially for shy people): *'Aim at relying on your network and not at being self-sufficient.'*